X-Ray Tech School Online

-- Medical Terminology: An overview of medical words and their component parts.
+This course provides an overview of medical words and their component parts.
 This may include suffixes, roots and prefixes.

-- Procedures in Radiography I: Covers the basics of X-ray examinations and procedures.
+Coursework covers the basics of X-ray examinations and procedures.

-- Advanced Trigonometry and Algebra: Explains pre-calculus level algebra and trigonometry concepts.
+Students learn pre-calculus level algebra and trigonometry concepts.

 Students learn to position the human body for radiographic imaging.

 Radiology Careers with an Associate Degree

 Bachelor's degrees usually take four years to complete.
 Bachelor's students receive a well-rounded education.
 They take general education courses and advanced medical and radiological coursework.
-Associate programs do not entail this coursework.

 Master's Degree and Beyond

-- Financial Management: Looks at the financial considerations and economic theories.
+Enrollees assess financial considerations and economic theories.
 Students apply these theories to healthcare organizations and radiology departments.